 CIT Bank’s CD Offerings, Rates and Key Features

 CIT’s 12-month CD is available in two products from its deposit portfolio: the Term CD and the RampUp Plus CD.
 The basic Term CD requires a minimum deposit of $1,000 and carries no account opening or maintenance fees of any kind.
-Currently, a CIT 1-Year Term CD carries a 1.22% APY — a whole percentage point higher than the national CD deposit rate, according to the FDIC.
+Currently, a CIT 1-Year Term CD carries a 2.50% APY — higher than the national CD deposit rate, according to the FDIC.

 A one-year CD option is alternately available on CIT’s RampUp Plus account, an adjustable-rate CD to help protect customers against market fluctuations.
 Unlike other CDs, for which your funds are locked in place for the duration of the term, the RampUp Plus CD allows for one additional courtesy deposit.

-Though not quite a jumbo CD, RampUp Plus depositors must be prepared to open their account with a minimum $25,000 in order to a receive the 1.38% APY.
+Though not quite a jumbo CD, RampUp Plus depositors must be prepared to open their account with a minimum $25,000 in order to a receive the 1.26% APY, or more, depending on the term length.
 However, the larger deposit requirements might be worth the sacrifice because you can literally ramp up your savings APY to the going national rate.

 Other CD Accounts

 Another option for depositors is the CIT RampUp CD, similar to the RampUp Plus.
 Although you won’t be able to make an additional deposit into your account, you’ll still have the option to bump up your rate to increase your savings potential.
 RampUp CDs come in 36-month and 48-month terms — minimum deposit requirements are $25,000 and $50,000, respectively — with a maximum APY of 1.38%.